 STUART SUTCLIFFE (Room 108)

-Stu Sutcliffe was John’s best friend at the Liverpool Art College, which he attended after he left Quarry Bank School.
-Stu was a very gifted artist whose work was exhibited at The John Moores Exhibition at the Walker Art Gallery in Liverpool in November 1959.
-John Moores (founder of the Littlewoods Empire) was so impressed that he personally bought Stuart’s painting for £65, a princely sum in those days.
+Stuart Sutcliffe was John’s best friend at Liverpool College of Art, which he attended after leaving Quarry Bank School.
+Stu was a highly talented artist whose work was exhibited at the John Moores Exhibition at the Walker Art Gallery in Liverpool in November 1959.
+John Moores, founder of the Littlewoods empire, was so impressed that he personally purchased one of Stuart’s paintings for £65—a princely sum at the time.

 Artwork © Shannon